micheles/micheles.github.io/_posts/2014-06-12-engine-first-half-2014.md

+---
+layout: post
+title: A report on the work done in the Engine in the first half of 2014
+---

 A few days ago our [Director of Technology and Development] (http://www.nexus.globalquakemodel.org/author/pslh) asked me a summary of the recent developments on the engine, for the